Messina revolt: Return to Spain

-On 10 January 1678 England and the United Provinces signed an treaty of alliance at the Hague.
+On 10 January 1678 England and the United Provinces signed a treaty of alliance at the Hague.

 Louis XIV saw that he could not compete at sea with the combined Anglo-Dutch forces and decided to withdraw from Sicily, which he had never seen as more than a distraction.

 He sent François d'Aubusson de La Feuillade from Toulon with Duquesne's fleet, ostensibly to replace Vivonne as viceroy in Sicily but in fact to evacuate the French troops.

 La Feuillade had himself proclaimed viceroy with great pomp on 28 February 1678.

 On 13 March 1678 he embarked the French troops on the pretence of an expedition against Palermo.

 He then informed the Messinese jurats that the French were leaving for good.

 A few hundred leading families were allowed to embark before the fleet left.

 The Spanish viceroy returned to Messina without opposition, having promised a general amnesty, a promise that was not kept.